 When people are dissatisfied with their work-from-home experience and have to do it more often, they report drops in performance.

 Five Patterns of Work-From-Home Experiences

-To better understand the nuances of how people feel about working from home, Steelcase researchers augmented quantitative data by interviewing people in North America and Europe for deeper insights.
-They found the experiences people described fell into five patterns of behavior and attitudes.
+To better understand the nuances of how people feel about working from home, Steelcase researchers augmented quantitative data by interviewing people for deeper insights.
+They found the experiences people described fell into five patterns of behaviour and attitudes.

 It’s important to note that it’s possible for people to associate themselves with more than one of the patterns.
 They are meant to be extreme categories that can help us understand the different experiences people have had and what their expectations may be when they return to the workplace.